jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 There's simply too many illnesses and injuries for any medical discipline to master them all.

 That's why all medical professionals today, from hemopathic healers to neural surgeons are recognized as sub-disciplines.
-Each has their own tools and techniques, rulebooks and philosophies.
+Each has their own tools and techniques, rulebooks and culture.
 Medical professionals from each field are allowed to say their strengths and weaknesses and admit they are a niche and not the single source of truth.
-The skill in modern healthcare is mixing disciplines to solve a patient's pain as quickly as possible.
+The philosophy of modern healthcare is mixing disciplines to solve a patient's pain as quickly as possible.
 While modern medicine certainly isn't perfect (especially its administration), it's nearly magical when compared the times when surgeons didn't santize their scalpels and doctors used one-size fits all solutions like leeches.

-Most importantly we understand medical professionals can be corrupt.
-If a doctor over prescribes medication or sells “snake oil” we understand the doctor isn’t following evidence based medicine and therefore has illegminate authority in solving your pains.
+Most importantly because we judge medicine based on a patients pain, we understand medical professionals can be corrupt.
+If a doctor over prescribes medication or sells “snake oil” we know the doctor isn’t following evidence based medicine and therefore has illegminate authority over diagnosing future problems.

 Modern medicine and mixed-martial arts thus embrace evolution.
 Both medical and mixed martial arts philosophies recognize its best to select from an ecosystem of options and that solving a fighter's or patient's pain is the only sign of success.
-Other human endeavors are also enlightened enough to embrace real-world results as superior to a person’s supposed authority.
+Other human endeavors are also enlightened enough to embrace real-world results as superior to a teacher or bosses supposed authority.
 [Baseball for example did it with Moneyball fame](https://www.youtube.com/watch?v=3MjxoaynCmk).

-So, if a person can train techniques from many multiple martial arts disciplines, and doctors can refer their patients to specialists from other disciplines, why can't we also be self-aware enough, and respectful enough, to mix and match different policies, tools, and techniques according to their strengths and weaknesses in solving your unique economic problems?
+So, if a person can train techniques from many multiple martial arts disciplines, and doctors can refer their patients to specialists from other disciplines, why can't our politics also be self-aware enough, and mature enough, to mix and match different policies, tools, and techniques according to their strengths and weaknesses in solving your unique economic problems?

 <!-- ![Picture of a cell]() -->
 _The automattic nervous system heals our bodies.
 We only know something is wrong when we feel pain.
 Your economic pains are also indicators to change our ways.
 We need Technvolution to heal our body politic._